orangejuice/blog/data/activity/movie-邂逅ufo-2023/record.en.md

 date: 2023-10-16 01:11:21+08:00
 douban:
   rating: 6.3
-  subtitle: 2023 / USA / Documentary / Joon Motts Gin
+  subtitle: 2023 / USA / Documentary / Yoen Mortskin
 ---

-Overly subjective and tedious, with cheap visual effects.
-The deliberately created reenactment scenes were unnecessary and made interesting matters uninteresting.
-The final episode, which attempted to elevate the theme through the lens of Japanese culture, featured an extremist Japanese alien cult member who claimed to be an alien trying to convince us to anticipate an alien who would help humanity and promote a peaceful future with humans.
-The documentary discarded logic and scientific nature, presenting several absurd new perspectives, which greatly undermined the persuasiveness of the film.
-It is not a serious documentary, but a whimsical tale.
+Overly cumbersome and subjective, with cheap visual effects.
+The deliberately manufactured scene reproductions would have been better left out, turning potentially interesting topics into something dull.
+The final episode starts with Japanese culture in an attempt to elevate the theme through a Japanese follower of an extreme alien cult, who claims to be an alien himself, trying to convince us to collectively await an alien who will assist humanity towards a peaceful future??
+Disregarding logic and scientific rigor, it presents some new perspectives amid absurdities, causing the overall persuasiveness of the film to plummet.
+It's not a serious documentary but a sensationalist tale.